-- All site personnel will be made aware of the protected status of the Forth Islands SPA and Firth of Forth SPA, Ramsar and SSSI and Long Craig Island SSSI. - The works corridor will be minimised as far as possible and materials, ancillary plant, vehicles, NRMM and personnel will be constrained through the use of temporary barriers. - To reduce the potential for light disturbance, standard construction hours as far as possible will be 07:30 -17:30 (Mon-Fri & weekend working at discretion of contractor).
-If any construction works are required outwith the agreed working hours, other than those activities necessary for the construction, mobilisation and removal of temporary works, BEAR Scotland's Environmental Team will be contacted to discuss. - Where lighting is required, the site lighting layout will be positioned and angled to only illuminate the working area (e.g. not shining onto the Lower Forth Estuary) and will be temporary in nature.
-Artificial lighting impacts are therefore not anticipated to be significant. - The Contractor will employ 'soft-start' techniques for all noisy activity to avoid sudden and unexpected disturbance during works.
+- All site personnel will be made aware of the protected status of the Forth Islands SPA and Firth of Forth SPA, Ramsar and SSSI and Long Craig Island SSSI. - The works corridor will be minimised as far as possible and materials, ancillary plant, vehicles, NRMM and personnel will be constrained through the use of temporary barriers. - To reduce the potential for light disturbance, standard construction hours will be 07:30 -17:30 (Mon-Fri & weekend working at discretion of contractor).
+If any works are required outwith the agreed working hours, BEAR Scotland's Environmental Team will be contacted to discuss. - The Contractor will employ 'soft-start' techniques for all noisy activity to avoid sudden and unexpected disturbance during works.
 Each time the activity is started up after a period of inactivity, the noise levels will be gradually increased over a period of 30 minutes to permit animals (and birds) to move away from the disturbance. - All equipment stored onsite will be checked at the start of each workday to ensure protected species, and any or other mammal species, are not present.
 Any storage containers/plant within the compound will also be secured overnight to prevent exploration by protected species (and any or other mammal species).
 Any areas where an animal could become trapped (e.g., storage containers) will also be covered at the end of each working day, to avoid mammals falling in and becoming trapped. - Site personnel will remain vigilant for protected species and will be instructed to not approach or touch any animals seen on site.
 Any sightings of protected species will also be reported to BEAR Scotland's Environmental Team.
-Should a protected species be encountered or move within 50m of the active works (including compounds), works will be temporarily halted until the animal(s) move at least 50m away from the construction site, or until BEAR Scotland's Environmental Team can provide advice.
+Should a protected species be encountered or move within 50m of the active works (including compounds), works will be temporarily halted until the animal(s) move at least 50 m away from the construction site, or until BEARs Environmental Team can provide advice. - The use of tool tethers will be implemented when working from suspended areas. - Access platforms will be fully encapsulated during works, using debris netting/Envirowrap (or similar).
+Containment measures will be periodically checked during the construction to ensure they remain effect. - BEAR Scotland's Environmental Team will be contacted to allow consideration of potential environmental effects if:

-- The use of tool tethers will be implemented when working from suspended areas. - Access platforms will be fully encapsulated during works, using debris netting/Envirowrap (or similar).
-Containment measures will be periodically checked during the construction to ensure they remain effect. - BEAR Scotland's Environmental Team will be contacted to allow consideration of potential environmental effects if: - unforeseen site clearance is required, - unplanned works must be undertaken outwith the carriageway boundary and adjacent verge, - there is any deviation from the agreed plan, programme and/or method of working, - nesting birds are found onsite. - BEAR Scotland's Control Room will be contacted if there is a pollution incident.
+- unforeseen site clearance is required, - unplanned works must be undertaken outwith the carriageway boundary and adjacent verge, - there is any deviation from the agreed plan, programme and/or method of working, - nesting birds are found onsite. - BEAR Scotland's Control Room will be contacted if there is a pollution incident.